adam-mcdaniel/rusty-ci/docs/src/introduction.md

 Rusty-CI is just a user interface for [buildbot](https://buildbot.net).
 Instead of having to write the Python for your CI project to get the versatility you want, just fill out Rusty-CI's template YAML file and it'll do the rest for you.

+## Suggestions

+I highly recommend running this in some sort of container.
+All features of Rusty-CI are tested using fresh Ubuntu 18.04 linux containers.

 ## Usage

 Here is the template YAML file that Rusty-CI will output for you to fill out with your own data.